AminAliari/aminaliari.github.io/content/posts/neural-face.md

     <a href='https://diglib.eg.org/handle/10.1111/cgf14760' target='_blank'><img loading="lazy" src="https://img.shields.io/badge/Paper-nueral--face-blue" alt="Paper" /></a>
 </div>

 My latest work _**Face Editing Using Part‑Based Optimization of the Latent Space**_ has just been released!
-We submitted this paper to **Eurographics 2023**, and it has been published in **Computer Graphics Forum** journal **(Volume 2, Issue 2)**.
+We submitted this paper to **Eurographics 2023**, and it has been published in **Computer Graphics Forum** journal **(Volume 42, Issue 2)**.
 In fact, this is my first publication ever.
-Therefore, and naturally, writing for the first time was very challenging for me, especially since I was a master's student and there was no other first author.
+Therefore, and naturally, writing for the first time was very challenging for me, especially since I was a master's student.
 However, I should mention that this work was done with some amazing collaborators that made my job much easier.
 Namely, my supervisors: **Prof. Eric Paquette** and **Prof. Tiberiu Popa**, and the incredible people from **Ubisoft La Forge**.
-Please go ahead and check out [the article.](https://diglib.eg.org/handle/10.1111/cgf14760) Also, if you happen to be in **Saarbrücken, Germany**, around **May 8 – 12, 2023**, you can attend our presentation.
+Please go ahead and check out [the article.](https://diglib.eg.org/handle/10.1111/cgf14760) Also, if you happen to be in **Saarbrücken, Germany**, around **May 8 – 12, 2023**, you can attend [our presentation](https://eg2023.saarland-informatics-campus.de/full-program/#fp3-10-1).
 We will be more than happy to meet you!

 # Abstract